tzom/AHLF/README.md

 Training parameters can be changed in the **`training.py`** script directly.

 ```
 python training.py
 ```
+## General usage

+AHLF can be applied to RAW data (e.g. .RAW-files) by converting them into MGF-files with third-party packages (e.g. https://github.com/compomics/ThermoRawFileParser).

 ## [OPTIONAL] Interpretation of AHLF
-**IMPORTANT: this step requieres a GPU with latest drivers installed**
+**IMPORTANT: this step requires a GPU with latest drivers installed**

 For interpretation additional packages need to be installed (specified in the **`ahlf_interpretation_env.yml'**), it is recommended to simply create a new dedicated conda environment: